fb pixel

 This can be particularly disorienting and overwhelming right now, considering all the uncertainty in the world.
 Mix in remote-work loneliness, then add the financial-strain cherry on top, and—though unwarranted—suddenly feelings of shame start to make sense.

 Maintaining social ties with old work buds is beneficial tactically and emotionally.
 First, it’s good for networking.
-Aleinik, for one, created a Slack group of laid-off Shopify employees—aptly called the Shopify Layoff Alumni Community—where 900-and-counting are supporting each other and sharing job leads.
+Aleinik, for one, created a Slack group of laid-off Shopify employees—aptly called the Shopify Layoff Alumni Community—where 1,500-and-counting are supporting each other and sharing job leads.
 She’s also set up a channel for qualified, reliable employers to network with ex-Shopify and other ex-tech layoff-ees—and in just a couple months, it’s secured over 25 job offers.
-(Interested in joining?
-Fill out this form, then message it to Aleinik on LinkedIn.)

 The second reason to keep in touch with old work buds?
 It’s an important step in processing the change before moving on to your next chapter, says Dr. Jiménez.
 To wit: A study published in Academy of Management Discoveries found that staying connected to former colleagues plays a key role in integrating into a new workplace.

 While there’s not exactly a good time to lose your job, timing right now is particularly not good.
-“The impending possibility of a recession certainly makes the threat of being laid off scarier, especially since news related to the recession is currently dominating the headlines,” Aleinik says.
+“The impending possibility of a recession certainly makes the threat of being laid off scarier,” Aleinik says.
 “For me, the fragile state of our current world economy made the widespread layoffs [at my company] easier to understand, but that did not make the decision any easier to accept.”

 What should you do when it feels like everything is crumbling around you?
 Find ways to be kind to yourself.
 “It may sound soft, but there’s a lot of science behind the benefits of practicing self-compassion, such as through a loving kindness meditation,” Dr. Jiménez says.